Matrix Deviation Inequality for $\ell_{p}$-Norm: Introduction

 \section{Introduction}

-Given an $m\times n$ random matrix $A$, the uniform deviation ineqality plays an important role in theory of random matrices.
+Given an $m \times n$ random matrix $A$, the uniform deviation inequality plays an important role in theory of random matrices.
 Also it has many interesting and important consequences.
-We first quote a classical result due to G. Schechtman \cite{Schechtman} for i.i.d ensemble Gaussian random matrices with respect to general norms, which is very useful in asymptotic geometric analysis. \begin{theorem} Let $A \in \mathbb{R}^{m \times n}$ be a random matrix with i.i.d $\mathscr{N}(0,1)$ entries, $S \subseteq \mathbb{R}^{m}$, and $T \subseteq \mathbb{R}^{n}$.
-Then we have
+We first quote a classical result \cite[Theorem 11.1.5]{V} for i.i.d ensemble Gaussian random matrices with respect to positive-homogeneous and subadditive function, which is very useful in asymptotic geometric analysis, and the proof goes back to \cite[Lemma 3]{Schechtman}, which has a different formulation. \begin{theorem} Let $A \in \mathbb{R}^{m \times n}$ be a random matrix with i.i.d $\mathscr{N}(0,1)$ entries, $T \subseteq \mathbb{R}^{n}$, and $f:\mathbb{R}^{m} \mapsto \mathbb{R}$ be a function such that